 The space occupied by a two-dimensional flat surface is called the area.
 It is measured in square units.
 The area occupied by a three-dimensional object by its outer surface is called the surface area.
 It is also measured in square units.

 (i) Total Surface Area

-The amount of space, measured in cubic units, that an object or substance occupies.
-Some shapes are two-dimensional, so it doesn’t have volumes.
-Example, Volume of Circle cannot be found, though Volume of the sphere can be.
+The amount of space, measured in cubic units, that an object or substance occupies is called volume.
+Two-dimensional doesn’t have volume but has area only.
+For example, the Volume of the Circle cannot be found, though the Volume of the sphere can be.
 It is so because a sphere is a three-dimensional shape.

 Below given is the table for calculating Surface area and Volume for the basic geometrical figures:

 |Ellipse||2π√(a2 + b2)/2||π a.b||—-||—-|

 |Triangle||a+b+c||1/2 * b * h||—-||—-|

 |Cuboid||4(l+b+h)||2(lb+bh+hl)||2h(l+b)||l * b * h|

 |Cone||—-||π r(r+l)||π r l||1/3π r2 h|